Buying a Reserved Instance is easy. You can use either the AWS Management Console or API tools to complete your purchase.

 - Choose “Purchase Reserved Instances”.

 - Select your Reserved Instance type, platform, payment option, instance type, offering class, and term length.
-Optionally select an Availability Zone if you want to reserve capacity.
+Optionally, check the "Only show offerings that reserve capacity" box to select an Availability Zone, if you want to reserve capacity.

 - Adjust the quantity of instances to purchase and ensure you are comfortable with the price quoted.